ashleyvernon/climb-with-me/README.md

 # Climb With Me
 <hr>
-An app that allows rock climbers to connect with other rock climbers based on gym and style and level of climbing.s
+An app that allows rock climbers to connect with other rock climbers based on gym and style and level of climbing.

 ![Imgur](http://i.imgur.com/FRC1y6a.png)